South Liverpool is where a lot of people stop feeling like visitors.

 Use Allerton if you want:

-• a neighbourhood high street feel
+- A neighbourhood high street feel along Allerton Road.

-• local cafes and practical stops mixed together
+- Local cafes and practical stops mixed together.

-• a part of South Liverpool that feels everyday, not staged
+- A part of South Liverpool that feels everyday, not staged.

 It is a good area for people who want to read the city through real local habits rather than through visitor markers.

-Woolton is where South Liverpool turns calmer and more contained
+Woolton is Where South Liverpool Turns Calmer and More Contained

-The Woolton guide is for the slower version of the day.
+The Woolton Guide is for the slower version of the day.

 If Aigburth feels social and open-ended, Woolton feels more self-contained.
 You can settle into it quickly.
 It suits a longer lunch, a family plan, or anyone who likes places that still hold on to a village-like centre.
 The pace is different.
 That matters if the city centre has already worn you out or if you simply prefer a quieter setting.